 Residents are understandably fearful, unhappy, and burdened.

 “Since this came about, I went down the Columbine rabbit hole and the Sandy Hook rabbit hole.
 I felt like I needed to realize why these things are occurring,” said Watts.
 “It doesn’t make any experience to me.
 I don’t know the way to preserve my kids safe.”
-She stated she had little desire for tighter gun legal guidelines but relayed the community’s desire that metal detectors at least be set up in all schools.
+She stated she had little desire for tighter gun legal guidelines but relayed the community’s desire for metal detectors to be set up in all schools.

-If whatever regarded positive, it becomes that the tension, grief, and trauma could not burn up whenever soon.
+If whatever is regarded positive, the tension, grief, and trauma could not burn up whenever soon.

-The local and countrywide press has centered on the heroes, at the same time as little interest has been dedicated to the alleged shooters.
+The local and countrywide press has centered on the heroes, while little interest has been dedicated to the alleged shooters.
 Students keep away from their names during interviews.
-And news stores in Denver have taken pains to use the suspects’ pix sparingly in reaction to the “No Notoriety” marketing campaign, a metro Denver-based motion that asks media to restriction insurance of shooters’ identities to keep away from inspiring copycats or others who searching for infamy.
+And news stores in Denver have taken pains to use the suspects’ pix sparingly in reaction to the “No Notoriety” marketing campaign, a metro Denver-based motion that asks media to restrict insurance of shooters’ identities to keep away from inspiring copycats or others who were searching for infamy.